-- 1. When V{CC} reaches V{CC,min}, to determine whether power-up initialization is complete, the host can poll status register bit 0 or flag status register bit 7 only in extended SPI protocol because the device will accept commands only on DQ0/DQ4 and output data only on DQ1/DQ5.
+- Notes: 1.
+When V{CC} reaches $V{CC,min}$, to determine whether power-up initialization is complete, the host can poll status register bit 0 or flag status register bit 7 only in extended SPI protocol because the device will accept commands only on DQ0 and output data only on DQ1.
 When the device is ready, the host has full access using the protocol configured in the nonvolatile configuration register.
 If the host cannot poll the status register in x1 SPI mode, it is recommended to wait ^tVSL before accessing the device. - 2.
 Parameters listed are characterized only. - 3.
-On the first power up after an event causing an ERASE operation interrupt, the maximum time will be 550us; this accounts for erase recovery embedded operation.
+On the first power up after an event causing a sub-sector erase operation interrupt (e.g. due to power-loss), the maximum time for tVSL will be up to 4.5ms in case of 4KB subsector erase interrupt and up to 36ms in case of 32KB sub-sector erase interrupt; this accounts for erase recovery embedded operation.